Online Colleges in Florida

 The FFAA, also available starting on October 1st, is a separate application that applies only to the scholarships and grants administered by the Florida Department of Education’s Office of Student Financial Assistance (OSFA).
 OSFA handles about a dozen programs, several of which offer sizable, renewable financial aid packages.
 Here are just a few examples:

-Bright Futures Scholarship Program – Three merit-based scholarships with varying GPA and ACT/SAT score requirements; Awards range from $48 to $103 per credit hour, renewable (with merit requirements)
+Bright Futures Scholarship Program – Three merit-based scholarships with varying GPA and ACT/SAT score requirements; Awards vary per credit hour, renewable (with merit requirements)

-Access to Better Learning and Education (ABLE) Grant – Need-based aid for students enrolled full-time at an eligible institution and not studying theology or divinity; $1500 per year, renewable up to 9 semesters (with merit requirements)
+Access to Better Learning and Education (ABLE) Grant – Need-based aid for students enrolled full-time at an eligible institution and not studying theology or divinity; Amount varies each year, renewable up to 9 semesters (with merit requirements)

 First Generation Matching Grant Program – Need-based aid for students whose parents have not earned a baccalaureate degree; Award shall not exceed student’s unmet financial need

-José Martí Scholarship Challenge Grant Fund – Need and merit based scholarship for students of Hispanic origin attending public or eligible private institution; $2000 per year, renewable (with financial need and merit requirements)
+José Martí Scholarship Challenge Grant Fund – Need and merit based scholarship for students of Spanish culture attending public or eligible private institution; $2000 per year, renewable (with financial need and merit requirements)

 Each individual school may have slightly different requirements for recipients of these grants and scholarships.
 In addition to these statewide opportunities, schools may also have other aid available, which you can learn about by contacting their financial aid office.